kkalass/rdf_xml/DEVELOPMENT_DIARY.md

 Actually, it went into some sort of endless loop, incapable of fixing the issues.

+---

+### RESET

+---

+Unfortunately it all ended up as one big mess, so I had to revert and restart the test part.

 So we need to adjust our tester prompt again.
-Next time we could try:
+This time we use:

 ```llm
 You are an experienced and very senior Software Test Engineer.
 After implementing test you of course execute `dart analyze`, `dart format` etc and of course `dart test` to verify that the tests are passing.